-Mice are small ground mammals that have large, rounded ears, long tails, and long noses.
-They are prevalent as pests (with the “house mouse” being the most abundant of the species), and commonly infest homes and other outbuildings in search of food, water and shelter.
+Mice are small ground mammals with large, rounded ears, long tails, and long noses.
+They are prevalent as pests (with the “house mouse” being the most abundant of the species) and commonly infest homes and other outbuildings in search of food, water, and shelter.

-Mice, known for their long, sharp front teeth, rapid reproduction cycles, and ability to get into even the smallest of spaces, are known to cause extensive damage to homes, spread disease-infested bacteria and viruses, and cause a variety of other problems for people facing infestation.
+Mice, known for their long, sharp front teeth, rapid reproduction cycles, and ability to get into even the smallest of spaces, frequently cause extensive damage to homes.
+Moreover, mice spread disease-infested bacteria and viruses and cause various other problems for people facing an infestation.

 What can be done to exterminate the common house mouse?

-Though DIY methods can produce reasonable results if used early enough in the infestation, the most effective extermination methods are those that are delivered via professional assistance.
-Mice are incredibly adept at detecting food and water, entering small spaces, and using any matter of materials to build their nests and quickly reproduce.
+Though DIY methods can produce reasonable results if used early enough in the infestation, the most effective extermination methods are delivered via professional assistance.
+Mice are incredibly adept at detecting food and water, entering small spaces, and using diverse materials to build their nests and quickly reproduce.

-Mouse infestations can be difficult to locate at the source, and complicated to put an end to.
-Like their cousins, the common brown rat, mice are smart, resilient creatures who must be dealt with quickly and definitively.
+Mouse infestations can be challenging to locate at the source and complicated to put an end to.
+Like their cousins, the common brown rat, mice are intelligent, resilient creatures who must be dealt with quickly and definitively.

 What are rats?

-These highly intelligent creatures also, like the house mouse and other rodents, carriers of infectious diseases and should be exterminated accordingly as soon as indication or awareness of an infestation occurs.
+These highly intelligent creatures, like the house mouse and other rodents, are carriers of infectious diseases and should be exterminated as soon as indication or awareness of an infestation occurs.

 What can be done to exterminate rats from my home?

-As with mice, there are DIY methods that can be applied to home rat infestations.
-However, rats are highly intelligent creatures who are known to easily avoid what they perceive as disruptions in their environment — baits and traps, for example.
-In order to effectively rid your home and property of a rat infestation, professional extermination services are recommended.
-Trusted pest control professionals will find the root of your infestation, eradicate the pests entirely, and provide instruction on how to avoid future infestations.
+As with mice, DIY methods can be applied to home rat infestations.
+However, rats are highly intelligent creatures known to easily avoid what they perceive as disruptions in their environment — baits and traps, for example.
+Professional extermination services are recommended to rid your home and property of a rat infestation effectively.
+Trusted pest control professionals will find the root of your infestation, eradicate the pests, and provide instructions on how to avoid future infestations.

 How did I get mice and rats in my home?

-Rodent’s need the same things people need for survival: food, water, & shelter.
-This makes the home a very attractive place to rodents!
-Inside houses in the Pacific Northwest, mice and rats are most active in crawl spaces, walls, kitchens, and storage areas e.g. a garage.
+Rodents need the same things people need for survival: food, water, and shelter.
+This makes the home an attractive place to rodents!
+Inside houses in the Pacific Northwest, mice and rats are most active in crawl spaces, walls, kitchens, and storage areas (e.g., a garage).
 Mice and rats can be found almost anywhere inside or outside the home.
 It’s not uncommon to see rodents nesting in outdoor grills or inside automobiles.
 Rodents also love burrowing in foundations and outdoor landscapes.
 Mice and rats are like little Houdini’s.
-Mice can squeeze through dime size holes and rats can fit their bodies through quarter size holes!
+Mice can squeeze through dime-sized holes, and rats can fit their bodies through quarter-sized holes!

 What do mice and rats eat?

-Well, honestly, what don’t they eat?
-Rats and mice, by nature, are omnivorous creatures, largely preferring grain, seeds, nuts, fruits, and vegetables.
-Rats will eat whatever they can find in the trash, and will even hunt insects and other small animals.
-In instances of food scarcity, mice and rats will even eat their own species to survive.
+What don’t they eat?
+By nature, rats and mice are omnivorous creatures, largely preferring grain, seeds, nuts, fruits, and vegetables.
+For instance, rats eat whatever they can find in the trash and even hunt insects and other small animals.
+When food is scarce, mice and rats will even eat their own species to survive.

 Of course, the average person’s home is a literal buffet for rodents, so homeowners must take extra care in storing their food carefully, and eradicating an infestation as quickly as possible when one presents itself.
 Rodents carry diseases, leaving harmful-to-human bacteria through their urine and droppings.